Last Updated on: 27th September 2023, 08:39 am

-If you can’t figure out why your parrot died, take its body to a veterinarian for a necropsy.
-This is a post-mortem examination that can help to determine the cause of death in birds.
+If you can’t figure out why a parrot died suddenly, take the body to a vet for a necropsy.
+This post-mortem examination can determine the exact cause of death in pet birds.

-When your parrot is lying still and not moving, you may assume that it is dead.
-But parrots have been known to ‘play dead’, as a response to a threat.
-Parrots can also look dead when they are asleep.
+When a parrot is lying still and not moving, you may assume it’s dead.
+However, parrots sometimes play dead in response to a threat.
+Parrots can also look dead while asleep.

-To tell if your parrot is dead, check whether it’s breathing.
-You can also hold your finger against its chest to feel for a heartbeat.
-No heartbeat, no breathing, and a stiff, cold body mean that your parrot is deceased.
+To tell if a parrot is dead, check its breathing.
+You can also hold a finger against its chest to see if there’s a heartbeat.
+No heartbeat, breathing, or a stiff, cold body means the parrot is deceased.

-It’s not possible to bring a dead parrot back to life.
-If it dies, the only thing you can do is figure out why.
-That way, you can try to prevent the same thing from happening to any other birds that you may own.
+It’s impossible to bring a dead parrot back to life, so all we can do is determine why it died.
+That way, you can prevent the same thing from happening to other much-loved pet birds in your care.

-Parrots don’t always display obvious signs of aging.
-Most older parrots look and behave the same for their entire life.
-A parrot can die of old age quite suddenly, if one of its vital organs fails.
+Parrots don’t always display obvious signs of aging, and most older parrots look and behave the same way their entire lives.
+A parrot can suddenly die of old age if one of its organs fails.

-If you’re sure that your parrot wasn’t old, it may have had an undiagnosed illness, or have been poisoned.
-When there’s no apparent cause for a parrot’s death, you can arrange a necropsy (post-mortem) with your vet.
+If you’re sure the parrot wasn’t old, it may have had an undiagnosed illness or have been poisoned.
+When there’s no apparent cause of death, you can arrange a necropsy (post-mortem).

 Why Did My Parrot Die So Suddenly?

-Here are the most common causes of sudden death in parrots.
-These could all be potential reasons why a parrot died without any prior warning.
+Here are the most common causes of sudden death in parrots:

 Toxic Foods and Plants

-Some plants and human foods can be highly toxic to parrots.
-New owners may not realize this, and unknowingly give their bird poisonous food.
-The most toxic foods for parrots are:
+Many plants and human foods are toxic to parrots.
+Owners may not realize and unwittingly feed birds poisonous foods.
+The most toxic foods for parrots include the following:

-Your parrot may only need to ingest a small amount of these foods to be fatally poisoned.
-Your parrot may exhibit symptoms such as vomiting, diarrhea, tremors, and convulsions before dying.
+A parrot may only need to ingest a small amount of these dangerous foods to be fatally poisoned.
+The symptoms include difficulty breathing, vomiting, diarrhea, tremors, and convulsions.

-Many household plants, such as lily-of-the-valley, pothos, and sweet pea, are also poisonous.
-When your parrot is allowed outside the cage, it may nibble on a houseplant and unwittingly poison itself.
+Many plants, like lily-of-the-valley, pothos, daffodils, and sweet peas, are poisonous.
+When a parrot is allowed outside its cage, it may nibble on a houseplant and unwittingly poison itself.